juanpc2018/Ext4-File-System-v1-vs.-v2/README.md

 There are different Sync Softwares,
 All Way Sync for Windows is very good, but i dont like NTFS Defrag.
-Apple has command line rsync, and there is a GUI forntend.
+Apple has command line rsync, and there is a GUI frontend.

-Raid 1 Mirrired makes less sense to me today, i want to extend the life of the Backup hdd as much as possible. minimal wear, less probablility of failure, unless bad luck.
+Raid 1 Mirrired makes less sense to me today, i want to extend the life of the Backup hdd as much as possible, minimal wear, less probablility of failure, unless bad luck.
-If Mirror was asymetric in Time...
+If Mirror had asymetric Time...

 for an Online server that needs fail safe 24/7 thats another story.
 Raid 1 or 10 is mandatory.
+Or a company that cannot risk losing 1 to 24 hours of information.

 Cheap Solid SSD requires Anual Backup minimum.
 The Search continues.